-A method of design that seeks sustainable solutions by mimicking nature.
-The goal is to create products and services that are well adapted to life on earth over the long-term.
+A form of design that seeks sustainable solutions by mimicking nature.
+The goal is to create products and services that are well adapted to life on Earth over the long-term.

 The underlying structure of how a company creates, delivers and captures value.
 In its most simplistic form, it is how a business makes money.

-Reducing emissions of greenhouse gases by purchasing credits through emissions reduction projects or carbon trading schemes.
+Any activity deemed to reduce overall emissions of greenhouse gases by purchasing verified carbon credits (also known as offsets) through emissions reduction projects or carbon trading schemes.

-The capture and storage of carbon from the atmosphere, for example by planting trees.
+The capture and storage of carbon dioxide from the atmosphere, for example by planting trees.